mohdadil1/Covid-19-Preventions-Desktop-App/README.md

 # Covid-19-Preventions-Desktop-App
-Implement social distancing detector and mask detector using OpenCV(Python), Deep Learning.
-It can monitor the same in Real-Time using live video stream/IP camera in OpenCV.
-Main Features  Social distancing detector  Accept feed from live cam.
-Safe distance should be entered by the user (GUI).
-Counting the number of people in real-time.
-Sending an alert(audio) if the people are way over the social distancing limits.
-Mask detector  Accept feed from live cam.
-User is able to switch between mask detection and social distancing detector
+Desktop Application for Real-Time Social Distancing and Mask Detection using OpenCV, Deep Learning, and Python.
+This application monitors live video or IP camera feeds and allows switching between social distancing and mask detection modes.
+A user-friendly GUI enables easy interaction and configuration
+Key Features:
+Social Distancing Detector:

+Accepts feed from live camera or IP stream.
+Allows the user to set a safe distance threshold via GUI.
+Counts the number of people in real-time and checks distances.
+Triggers an audio alert if the social distancing limit is breached.
+Mask Detector:

+Detects whether individuals are wearing masks using a pre-trained model.
+Can switch between mask detection and social distancing monitoring.